furins/dart-avl-tree/README.md

  print(tree.inorder.toList);     // ["zzz", "aaa"]
 ```

-## A tree of strings, lowercase ordering, with equivalence classes
+### A tree of strings with equivalence classes

+Creates a tree of strings.
+The order is lexicographic with respect
+to the lowercase version of the strings.
+Strings which are equal
+modulo case are in the same equivalence class.

 ```dart
  lowerCaseCompare(s,t) => s.toLowerCase().compareTo(t.toLowerCase());